 This wildlife sanctuary with an area of around 86 square kilometers has Eight routes for nature trails.
 They vary in trekking distance ranging from half a kilometer to five kilometers.
-It is Ideal for those looking for trails in and around Goa.
+It is ideal for those looking for trails in and around Goa.

-Fauna includes four-horned antelope, gaur, monkey, wild boar, hump-nosed pit viper, Malabar pit viper, Malabar trogon, white-bellied woodpecker, flying squirrel, slender loris, Indian pangolin, velvet-fronted nuthatch, mouse deer, heart-spotted woodpecker, Malayan bittern, speckled piculet, draco or flying lizard, Malabar tree toad, golden-back gliding snake, etc.
+Fauna includes four-horned antelope, gaur, monkey, wild boar, hump-nosed pit viper, Malabar pit viper, Malabar trogon, white-bellied woodpecker, flying squirrel, slender loris, Indian pangolin, velvet-fronted nuthatch, mouse deer, heart-spotted woodpecker, Malayan bittern, speckled piculet, Draco or flying lizard, Malabar tree toad, golden-back gliding snake, etc.

-Many a tribal communities live in and around this wildlife sanctuary.
+Many tribal communities live in and around this wildlife sanctuary.
 Tourists can interact with them and know about their culture.

 How Do I Go to Cotigao Wildlife Sanctuary?

-Cotigao Wildlife Sanctuary is situated in Taluk, south of Goa, on the Karnataka border.
+Cotigao Wildlife Sanctuary is situated in Canacona Taluka, south of Goa, on the Karnataka border.
 The sanctuary is at around two kilometers distance from Poinguinim, which is at around 10 kilometers distance away from Chaudi.
 Chaudi town is on NH 17.
 Buses to Karwar via Chaudi (on NH 17) stops near the sanctuary entrance gate.

 Forest Department rents out one two-bedded suite room at Poinguinim.
-You can also stay at the watchtower in the night after getting required permission in advance from The Deputy Conservator of Forests, Third Floor, Junta House, Panaji, Goa, India.
+You can also stay at the watchtower in the night after getting the required permission in advance from The Deputy Conservator of Forests, Third Floor, Junta House, Panaji, Goa, India.

 October and March are the ideal months to visit this wildlife sanctuary.